alfredapp/pause-tabs-workflow/README.md

 ## Usage

-Run the Pause All Keyword (default: `pause all`) to pause audio and video in tabs of all open web browers.
-The Pause Others Keyword (default: `pause others`) does the same except for the current tab. <kbd>⌘</kbd><kbd>⏎</kbd> makes it pause only tabs from the current browser.
+Pause audio and video in tabs of all open web browsers via the Pause All Keyword (default: `pause all`).
+The Pause Others Keyword (default: `pause others`) does the same except for the current tab. <kbd>⌘</kbd><kbd>⏎</kbd> makes it only pause tabs from the current browser.

 ![Alfred search for pause](Workflow/images/about/pause.png)